2014 Malaysian diplomat indecent assault case: Alleged burglary and sexual assault

 On 9 May 2014, Rizalman was arrested by the New Zealand Police after following a 21-year-old Wellington woman home and allegedly assaulting her.
 The following day, he appeared in the Wellington District Court and was charged with burglary and intent to rape, which carry a ten-year prison sentence.
 Rizalman claimed diplomatic immunity and was allowed to return to Malaysia on 22 May 2014.
-While the New Zealand Government has asserted that it wanted Rizalman to remain in the country to face trial, miscommunication between Malaysian and New Zealand officials led the Malaysian Government to believe that the New Zealand Government would not object to repatriating Rizalman and trying him before a Malaysian military court.
+While the New Zealand Government asserted that it wanted Rizalman to remain in the country to face trial, miscommunication between Malaysian and New Zealand officials led the Malaysian Government to believe that the New Zealand Government would not object to repatriating Rizalman and him being tried before a Malaysian military court.
 According to the Malaysian Foreign Minister Anifah Aman, the Malaysian Government was always willing to waive immunity and to allow Rizalman to be tried in New Zealand.
 Details of the case were not divulged to the general public until early July 2014.
 Following his return to Malaysia, Rizalman was checked into a Malaysian military hospital for psychiatric evaluation.
 He was also scheduled to face a military board of inquiry and potentially a court-martial.